curiosum-dev/permit_phoenix/README.md

 2. **During live navigation** - when `handle_params/3` is called and `:live_action` changes
 3. **During events** - when `handle_event/3` is called for events defined in `event_mapping/0`

 In a similar way to configuring controllers, LiveViews can be configured with option keywords or callback implementations, thus let's omit lengthy examples of both.

 Most options are similar to controller options, with `socket` in place of `conn`.

-Note that it is mandatory to implement the `fetch_subject` callback, so it is recommended to put it as shared configuration in your web app module.

 ```elixir
 defmodule PermitTestWeb.ArticleLive.Index do